 Take a road trip on the Lassithi Plateau

-As soon as you start driving on the winding roads and loose track of the sea, you’ll forget you’re on an island.
+As soon as you start driving on the winding roads and lose track of the sea, you’ll forget you’re on an island.
 Even though the number of kilometers is not that big, the road makes it time-consuming, but you’ll enjoy the view that lays before your eyes.

 The main attraction apart from nature and the 18 picturesque villages of the area, are the windmills with white cloths.
 We climbed from sea level all the way to 800 m and explored some lakes, Zeus’s Cave, some of the small villages with colorful flowers.